seahax/workshop/packages/eslint-plugin-wrap/README.md

 ### `@seahax/wrap/chain`

-Wrap chains if the chain is one line, and it exceeds the max line length.
+Wrap chained method calls if the chain is one line, and it exceeds the max line length.

 Before:
 ```ts